Aref-Akminasi/aws-developer-associate/Lambda.md

 #### /tmp

 - It is a directory to store files temporarily (ephemeral)
-- Storage: 512 MB to 10GB
+- Storage: Min 512 MB - Max 10GB
-- `/tmp` may persist temporarily between invocations to the same lambda function, **not** shared across all invocations of other lambda functions
+- `/tmp` may persist temporarily between invocations to the same lambda function,
+- **Not** shared across all invocations of other lambda functions
 - When the lambda function is stopped data in `/tmp` directory is deleted
 - Use case: if a lambda function needs to download a large file